+Hi, friends.
 Did everyone had a nice weekend?
-I spent mine planting lots of pretty pink flowers, eating delicious food, visiting with family and friends, and writing a word or two.
-The long Memorial Day holiday is almost over and tomorrow it’s back to business as usual.
+I spent time planting lots of pretty pink flowers, eating delicious food, visiting with family and friends, and writing a word or two.
+The long Memorial Day holiday is almost over, and tomorrow it’s back to business as usual.

 We had no idea what we were looking at that day and assumed it was a castle ruin.
-It wasn’t until we chartered a sailing tour of the Firth (a blast – more on that in a future post) that we saw this remarkable structure in clearer view.
-Turns out it was Inchcolm Abbey, the most well-preserved group of monastic buildings in Scotland.
+It wasn’t until we went sailing on the Firth (more on that in a future post) that we got a better view.
+It turned out to be Inchcolm Abbey, the most well-preserved group of monastic buildings in Scotland.

 In my curiosity, I did a little research about Inchcolm Abbey.
 Here are ten interesting things I learned: